-Seasonal affective disorder (SAD) often hits hardest right around daylight saving time, but its effects can be minimized, says Rutgers psychologist
+Seasonal affective disorder (SAD) often hits hardest right around the end of daylight saving time, but its effects can be minimized, says Rutgers psychologist

-As the clocks fall back for daylight savings time and the season moves closer to winter, many people are often struck with seasonal affective disorder (SAD), better known as seasonal depression.
-The physical and mental effects can make getting through the winter months difficult, especially paired with the ongoing pandemic, but having the right tools can make all the difference, says Stephanie Marcello, chief psychologist at Rutgers University Behavioral Health Care.
+As the clocks fall back for the end of daylight saving time and the season moves closer to winter, many people are often struck with seasonal affective disorder (SAD), better known as seasonal depression.
+The physical and mental effects can make getting through the winter months difficult, but having the right tools can make all the difference, says Stephanie Marcello, chief psychologist at Rutgers University Behavioral Health Care.
 Marcello talked to Rutgers Today about the condition and what you can do to help yourself feel better.

 What is SAD and what are some common symptoms?

 It’s more than just the winter blues.
 It is a type of depression that lasts for a season, typically the winter months, and goes away during the rest of the year.
 Symptoms of SAD are the same symptoms of depression.
 They can vary in severity and intensity.
 Some symptoms include fatigue, feeling sad most of the day for most days, sleep difficulty including excessive sleeping, eating too much or too little, weight gain or loss, feeling hopeless, losing interest in friends and activities the person typically enjoyed.
 Sometimes people can experience thoughts of suicide.
 An individual might notice they feel very different than how you feel in the summer.
 Professionals differentiate between depression and SAD by evaluating if you have remission of these symptoms in the spring and summer months.
 If you have had these symptoms for more than two winters, you might want to be evaluated for SAD.